isomerpages/moe-aitongsch/_curriculum/English.md

 </tr>
 </tbody>
 </table>
-<p><strong>When planning EL lessons, teachers will employ ACoLADE during the delivery of the pre, main and post phases of their EL lessons.</strong>
+<p><strong>ACoLADE, which refers to EL teaching processes, guides teachers in the design of instruction and enactment of learning experiences in the 21st century EL classroom.
+When planning EL lessons, teachers will employ ACoLADE during the delivery of the pre, main and post phases of their EL lessons..</strong>
 </p>
 <table style="minWidth: 50px">
 <colgroup>